 15. Use play dough.

 SOURCE: Sparkle Box

-Mastering multiplication facts and making the connection between multiplication and division is the key element to mastering division.
-Any of the activities in this article 22 Fun, Hands-On Ways to Teach Multiplication, can be used for teaching division.
+Mastering multiplication facts and making the connection between multiplication and division are the key elements to mastering division.
+Any of the activities in the article 23 Fun, Hands-on Ways to Teach Multiplication can be used for teaching division.
 After solving the multiplication problem, teach your students to rewrite the problem as a division problem to build out the fact family.